-CCSBT is working to address these challenges and develop more robust seabird bycatch estimates for the Southern Hemisphere.
+CCSBT is working to better quantify risk to seabirds from pelagic longline fishing operations in the Southern Hemisphere.
 This is a collaborative science process that has been underway since 2023 and involves five WCPFC CCMs.
-Final results from the CCSBT Southern Hemisphere Risk Assessment may be available later in 2025 or early 2026 - and will be relevant to further review of CMM 2018-03.
+Final results from the CCSBT Southern Hemisphere Risk Assessment (SEFRA) may be available later in 2025 or early 2026 - and will be relevant to further review of CMM 2018-03.

-3.3.2 Available analyses show that bycatch is likely driving the population declines of Antipodean and Gibson's albatross
+4.1.2 Available analyses show that bycatch is likely driving the population declines of Antipodean and Gibson's albatross